mk-5/polygonal-io/README.md

 ## Usage

-To check your polygons you need to execute below gradle task:
+Polygons analyzing is plug into default build task.
+If you'd like to check your polygons explicitly you should use the following task:

 ```bash
 $ ./gradlew verifyPolygons